Embroidermodder/Embroidermodder/README.md

 Various sample embroidery design files can be found in the embroidermodder2/samples folder.

+Embroidermodder is developed by The Embroidermodder Team which is maintained as a list on the website under ["Credits"](http://www.libembroidery.org/credits).

 ## Screenshots

 If you use multiple operating systems, it's important to choose software that works on all of them.